siddarthkrishna10/Football_Transfers/README.md

 #### What does _Difference_ tell us?

-It's simple enought to see what Difference is; it's just the difference between the Transfer Fee and Market Value.
+It's simple enough to see what Difference is; it's just the difference between the Transfer Fee and Market Value.
 But in a footballing context, it's a bit more elaborate.
-As you know, a club sets a market value for a players based on various factors(age, position, birth country, skill, etc), and a buying club almost always never pays the exact amount set by the selling club.
+As you know, a club sets a market value for a player based on various factors(age, position, birth country, skill, etc), and a buying club almost always never pays the exact amount set by the selling club.
 It's sometimes(mostly) more than the market value and sometimes less.

 With Difference, we can see how much extra/less a club has paid for a certain player.
-And for majority of the players, there is always a story or reason as to why the club paid what they paid.
+And for the majority of the players, there is always a story or reason as to why the club paid what they paid.
 For example, as mentioned before, Chelsea needed a new keeper after the Thibaut Courtois left to Real Madrid, so they ended up paying a large amount for Arrizabalaga.
-Likewise, a few season earlier, Liverpool were in dire need of a defender and they ended up paying €78.8 million.
+Likewise, a few seasons earlier, Liverpool were in dire need of a defender and they ended up paying €78.8 million.
 These are some of the cases where the club paid way more than the market value.

 There are also cases where the buying club paid less than the market value.
-A small example for this is when legendary journeyman Zlatan Ibrahimović went for a fraction less than his Market Value from Juventus to Inter.
+A small example of this is when legendary journeyman Zlatan Ibrahimović went for a fraction less than his Market Value from Juventus to Inter.
 There is a reason for this which will be explained later.

 This is what my simple named parameter, Difference tells us.
-As much as I'd love to attribute a reason to all the transfers that has a difference, it makes no sense to do it because not every transfer has a story and even if that was the case, I won't have the time to do it. _I'd be writing a magnum opus if I did that!_
+As much as I'd love to attribute a reason to all the transfers that have a difference, it makes no sense to do it because not every transfer has a story and even if that was the case, I won't have the time to do it. _I'd be writing a magnum opus if I did that!_

 Therefore, in an attempt to explain and paint the full picture of transfer trends, we find out the **Average Difference** over 14 seasons that football clubs have been paying.
-This is where I'd go about explaining why certain season saw a rise/fall in spending.
+This is where I'd go about explaining why a certain season saw a rise/fall in spending.

-Conclusivley, the goal of this part is to study the trends of how football clubs have started to pay more and more for players in the past few seasons.
+Conclusively, the goal of this part is to study the trends of how football clubs have started to pay more and more for players in the past few seasons.

 _We can argue on and on about how the market today is bloated and try to justify your club's spending, but we can all agree that €222 million for Neymar is an absurd amount of money._

 Now to go into the code and explain a bit of everything I did.

-First, I importing the necessary packages, read the csv file and drop the rows with NaN market values.
+First, I import the necessary packages, read the CSV file and drop the rows with NaN market values.
 Then, I split the dataset by each season and find the _Difference for each player_ and using numpy we calculate the _Average Difference for that season._

 ```python